org-trello/org-trello.github.io/contributions.md

 *Note*
 We answer to questions alright.
 Sometimes, we need more information though.
-So be prepared to receive some if we do not fully understand the issue.
+So be prepared to receive some if we do not fully understand.
-The more input you provide, the better and faster we shall solve the issue.
+The more input you provide, the better and faster we shall solve it.

 ## Mailing list